 The primary goal of this type of style is to evoke a sense of fun and informality in the audience.
 This style combines great with the organic design style, which we will discuss in further detail next.

 Below are some of our examples of the playful design style.
-You can see that each work is extremely colorful, with elements of animation and fantasy that are appealing to both adults and children.
+You can see that each work makes use of bright colors, with elements of animation and fantasy that are appealing to both adults and children.

 With such a massive health and fitness movement in the last decade, it makes sense that natural and organic elements have made their way into the world of design.
 Organic design is a holistic, nature-inspired style that integrates both human and natural elements.